Luftare/workout-timer/PRODUCT.md

 - Background state: Timer continues (or pauses based on implementation)
 - Last set: Shows "Finish" instead of "Next"
-- First set: Can still go backward (returns to exercise list or stays on first)
+- First set: Can still go backward (returns to workout detail view or stays on first)

 ## Success Metrics